-This is a full time course delivered over 3 years – the programme schedule is generally delivered over 2-3 days per week.
+This is a full time degree delivered over 3 years.
+The programme schedule is generally delivered over 2-3 days per week.

-Year 1 provides a solid foundation of general subjects underpinning Sports Therapy including anatomy, human physiology and sports science.
-In-depth studies of the Sports Therapy examination and assessment protocol and rehabilitation and are the focus of Year 2 and during Year 3 the emphasis is placed on advanced and applied aspects of Sports Therapy including manual therapy, electrotherapy, placement work, related theory, clinical reasoning skills and business developments in sport.
+Year 1 provides you with a solid foundation of general subjects underpinning Sports Therapy including anatomy, human physiology and sports science.
+You will carry out in-depth studies of the Sports Therapy examination and assessment protocol and rehabilitation which is the focus of Year 2.
+During Year 3 the emphasis is placed on advanced and applied aspects of Sports Therapy including manual therapy, electrotherapy, placement work, related theory, clinical reasoning skills and business developments in sport.

 Sports Science Research Methods